 It took a while to satisfy this requirement but was eventually achieved, and the next stage was to seek finance to pay for the memorial.

-Because William was one of the founders of the iron industry in Australia an approach was made to Bluescope Steel using a short video https://youtu.be/ebWpWBfGW-g which concentrates on his involvement with the Fitzroy Iron Works.
+Because William was one of the founders of the iron industry in Australia an approach was made to Bluescope Steel using a short video which concentrated on his involvement with the Fitzroy Iron Works.
 Bill Hamburger, who is interviewed in this video, is a great-great-grandson of William and is the instigator of this campaign.
 This resulted in a donation of $2000 from Bluescope.
 Another approach was made to the State government to acknowledge the injustice suffered by William when his claim of finding payable gold was rejected by the Colonial Secretary.
 A further $2000 donation was received.